luciainnocenti/starter-academic/content/home/experience.md

         JEToP is a non-profit organisation that operates in Turin as a Web Agency and provides many different services for companies.
 My roles were:

         * Management of the IT area team and projects.
-        * Implementation of IT projects, mainly websites. e-commerce and cross-platform applications.
+        * Implementation of IT projects, mainly websites, e-commerce and cross-platform applications.

 design: